 In accordance with Law Number 20 of 2008 concerning Micro, Small and Medium Enterprises (MSMEs): Micro Enterprises are productive businesses owned by individuals and/or individual business entities that meet the criteria for Micro Enterprises as regulated in this Law.
 Small Business is a productive economic business that stands alone, which is carried out by individuals or business entities that are not subsidiaries or branches of companies that are owned, controlled, or become part either directly or indirectly of a medium-sized business or large business that meets the Business criteria.
 Small as referred to in this Law.
-Medium Enterprises are productive economic businesses that stand alone, which are carried out by individuals or business entities that are not subsidiaries or branches of companies that are owned, controlled, or become part either directly or indirectly with Small Businesses or large businesses with total net assets or annual sales proceeds as regulated in this Law.
+Medium Enterprises are productive economic businesses that stand alone, which are carried out by individuals or business entities that are not subsidiaries or branches of companies that are owned, controlled, or become part either directly or indirectly mich are carried out by individuals or business entities that are not subsidiaries or branches of companies that are owned, controlled, or become part either directly or indirectly with Small Businesses or large businesses with total net assets or annual sales proceeds as regulated in this Law.
 MSME criteria are as follows:

-- 1. Micro Enterprises: (Assets) Max.
+- 1. Micro Enterprises : (Assets)Max.
 50 Million, (Turnover) Max.
-300 Million - 2.
-Small Business: (Assets)> 50 Million 500 Million, (Turnover) > 300 Million 2.5 Billion - 3.
-Medium Business: (Assets) > 500 Million 10 Billion, (Turnover) > 2.5 Billion 50 Billion.
+300 Million - Small Business: (Assets >> 50 Million 500 Million, (Turnover) > 300 Million 2.5 Billion - Medium Business: (Assets) > 500 Million 10 Billion, (Turnover) > 2.5 Billion 50 Billion.